collinskirui/DevOps/README.md

 ## Ansible Roles
-- Ansible roles are a way to group multiple task together into container to do the automation in very effective mannner with clean directory str ucture.
+# Ansible roles are a way to group multiple task together into container to do the automation in very effective mannner with clean directory str
+ucture.
-- Roles are the set of task and additional files for alternation roles which allows you break up the configuration -Allows reuse of code by anyone
+#  Roles are the set of task and additional files for alternation roles which allows you break up the configuration
+# Allows reuse of code by anyone
-- Reduce the syntax error
+# Reduce the syntax error
--Allow one to create a directory structure
+# Allow one to create a directory structure

 ### How to Create a role
 _ansible-galaxy init /etc/ansible/roles/http_